A Designer’s Guide to Documenting Accessibility & User Interactions

 A simple 2 combinations color documentation

 Let’s start with Visual design.
 The first thing designers can document are the colors and the color palette.
-If you need help creating palettes, check Tips to Create an Accessible and Contrasted Color Palette.Here is an example of how I used to document this.
+If you need help creating palettes, check Color accessibility: tools and resources to help you design inclusive products and Tips to Create an Accessible and Contrasted Color Palette.Here is an example of how I used to document this.
 For each color in the palette, I match it with a white background.
 And documented if it passes the AA or AAA contrast ratio check for regular or big text.
 This is a start, but sometimes I need more granularity.

 A color matrix to document all combinations

 When I need something more complicated, I use a color matrix tool like this one.Here we have the same colors on the horizontal and vertical axis.
-The intersection of both shows their color ratio when paired together .
-This helps me know if I can pair those 2 colors together for different ratios: 3:1 4:5,… For example: I should not use that yellow as text on which background, but I can pair it as text for darker grey.
-I can then put this matrix in the project, to let other designers know color combinations they can and should not use.
+The intersection of both shows their color ratio when paired together.
+This helps me know if I can pair those 2 colors together for different ratios: 3:1 4:5,… For example I should not use that yellow as text on which background, but I can pair it as a text for a darker grey.
+I can then put this matrix in the project, to let other designers know the color combinations they can and should not use.

 The next category is the documentation of interactions: how is a user going to interact with those components and pages?